-Special Parliament session begins today, proceedings in new building from Tuesday
+Special Parliament session begins, proceedings in new building from Tuesday

 The legislative business mentions eight bills to be taken up during the session scheduled to be held till September 22.

-A special session of Parliament will begin at 11 am on Monday.
-The session will continue till September 22 and from Tuesday, the proceedings will be held in the new Parliament building, reported PTI.
+A five-day special session of Parliament began at 11 am on Monday with an address by Prime Minister Narendra Modi.
+From Tuesday, the session will be held in the new Parliament building, reported PTI.

+The PM said that leaving the old Parliament building is an “emotional moment”.
+“It is time to remember inspirational moments associated with this Parliament building before we move to new premises,” he said.

+He recalled that former Prime Minister Jawaharlal Nehru delivered the “stroke of midnight” speech in the old Parliament building, which laid the foundation for India as an independent country.
+“From Nehru to Manmohanji, they all played a crucial role and contributed towards Parliament,” he said.

-The Centre plans to introduce eight bills in the session but there have been speculation that the Centre could take up matters that not mentioned in the agenda for the five-day sitting.
+The Centre plans to introduce eight bills in the session but there has been speculation that the Centre could take up matters that are not mentioned in the agenda for the five-day sitting.
 On Monday, a discussion will be held on Parliament’s 75-year journey.

 One of the bills mentioned in the legislative business aimed to constitute a selection committee for the appointment of the election commissioners.
 However, news reports on Monday said that the bill had been taken off the agenda.

-Opposition parties had objected to the bill that proposed setting up a panel consisting of the prime minister, the leader of opposition in the Lok Sabha and a Union cabinet minister nominated by the prime minister.
+Opposition parties had objected to the bill that proposed setting up a panel consisting of the prime minister, the leader of the Opposition in the Lok Sabha and a Union cabinet minister nominated by the prime minister.

 This would have done away with the arrangement put in place by the Supreme Court in March to form a selection committee consisting of the prime minister, the leader of Opposition in the Lok Sabha and the chief justice of India.
 The committee had been formed on a temporary basis till Parliament came up with a law on the matter.